Return of the Gar

 Because of their scary-looking faces and man-eating size, they've been demonized as “devil-fish” and monsters.

 We also speak with two gar researchers, Lindsey Lewis of the U.S. Fish and Wildlife Service and biologist Reid Adams, also a professor at the University of Central Arkansas.

-Listen to the program below and be sure to subscribe to our podcast on iTunes, where you can listen to past episodes.
+Listen to the program below and be sure to subscribe to our podcast on iTunes, iHeart Radio, Google Podcasts, NPR Podcasts, etc. where you can listen to additional episodes.

 Music for this program was provided by Sioux City Kid.